rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 Preface
 --------------------------------------------------------------------------------

+In this document, I hope to engage you in a calm and rational discussion of what faith is and what kind of beliefs it fosters.
+Absolutley nothing in this text should be taken dogmatically.
+It's an invitation for us to bring an open mind to some of the most intimate and influential ideas in the world.

-Anticipating that many believers will get overly defensive when discussing the possibilities of the validity of their faith, let's start with some common objections you may have to even having the discussion.
+Anticipating that many believers will get overly defensive when discussing the possibilities of the validity of their faith, let's start with some common objections you may have to even having the conversation.

 >   See to it that no one makes a prey of you by philosophy and empty deceit,
 >   according to human tradition, according to the elemental spirits of the